 CONCLUSION

-In this preliminary study ten individuals of Melanochelys trijuga was observed.Hence complete dedicated survey this required to asses the freshwater turtle diversity status in sankarapuram,Kallakurichi district.
+In this preliminary study ten individuals of Melanochelys trijuga was observed.Hence complete dedicated survey this required to assess the freshwater turtle diversity status in sankarapuram,Kallakurichi district.

 REFERENCES

 Rao RJ.Studies on Biological Restoration of Ganga River in Uttar Pradesh: An indicator Species Approach.
 School of Studies in zoology Jiwaji University Gwalior.1995; pp1-183.